huawei-noah/benchmark/FuxiCTR/README.md

 # FuxiCTR

-This repo is the latest dev version of the official release at [huawei-noah/benchmark/FuxiCTR](https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR).

 Click-through rate (CTR) prediction is an critical task for many industrial applications such as online advertising, recommender systems, and sponsored search.
 FuxiCTR provides an open-source library for CTR prediction, with stunning features in configurability, tunability, and reproducibility.

-It also supports the building of [BARS-CTR-Benchmark](https://openbenchmark.github.io/ctr-prediction), which aims for open benchmarking for CTR prediction.
+This repo is the official code release of FuxiCTR used in the following benchmarking paper:

++ Jieming Zhu, Jinyang Liu, Shuai Yang, Qi Zhang, Xiuqiang He, [Open Benchmarking for Click-Through Rate Prediction](https://arxiv.org/abs/2009.05794), in Proceedings of the 30th {ACM} International Conference on Information and Knowledge Management (CIKM), 2021.

 ## Model List